riordan/oic_scrape/README.md

-Open Infrastructure Catalogue: Scraping Pipeline
+State of Open Infrastructure Funding: Scraping Pipeline
 ===============================================

-This is Invest in Open Infrastructure's core data scrapers for their Catalogue of Open Infrastructure.
+This is Invest in Open Infrastructure's core data scrapers for the annual State of Open Infrastructure report.
 It is intended to provide the data on funding, projects, and tools in the open infrastructure space.

+The 2024 report, when released at the end of May, will be available [online](https://investinopen.org/state-of-open-infrastructure-2024) and as a [PDF for download](https://doi.org/10.5281/zenodo.10934089).

 ## Installation